Love computers and gadgets? Do you get wrapped up in building faster computers, problem

 and too many other places to name.

-Alex Brady is a sophomore Computer Science major with a minor in Mathematics.
-Last
+Alex Brady is a Computer Science major with a minor in Mathematics.
+During his first

-year Alex was a Freshman Blogger, and below is one of his posts:
+year at Southern Alex was a Freshman Blogger, and below is one of his posts:

 I always like finding spiritual applications from my classes in school, especially